 - Hydrogen peroxide: Though this ingredient isn’t toxic to human health, it does strip the natural color away from hair.
 Hair can become more brittle and duller easily with repeated uses, so avoiding this ingredient when possible can help keep hair looking healthier.

-How much you may or may not be exposed to the chemicals in hair dyes depends on the type of hair dye you’re using.
+The extent of your exposure to the chemicals in hair dyes depends on the type of hair dye you are using.
 In general, there are five basic types:

 - Permanent (oxidative) dyes: These dyes remove the natural color and deposit the new color in its place.
 They are the most effective when it comes to creating a new color or covering grays.
 Shampooing does not remove the color, but it will fade as hair grows out.
 Hydrogen peroxide bleaches out the natural color.
 Then, the PPD molecules penetrate deep into the hair shaft.
 Ammonia helps them penetrate and, once inside, hydrogen peroxide “oxidizes” the dyes to deposit the new color.

 - Demi-permanent dyes: These are milder than permanent dyes because they don’t contain ammonia.
 They cannot lighten the color, only match or darken it, but they can create a more natural look as the hair grows out.
 They have lower concentrations of hydrogen peroxide.
 The color molecules penetrate the hair shaft, but they don’t bleach the color that’s already there.
 All these factors make these dyes less damaging to the hair and less irritating to the scalp.
 These dyes do contain PPD, however.